izadiegizabal/adar/README.md

 Adar -_branch in the basque language_- is the name of my little lil version of Moneytree.
 Built using __Android Compose__ and following the generally recommended [architecture](https://developer.android.com/jetpack/guide).
 Hope you like it!

+## How to try it

+Download the apk in the root folder or build the project normally! 🌱 ✨

 ## Understanding how I work

 For this challenge I've tried to use very modern android development architecture and components, not only for showcasing that I can adapt to new frameworks and technologies but also for my own